Although computers built into desks might not seem like a practical thing across the globe, the truth of the matter remains that it’s awesome.

 How to Build a Computer Desk from Scratch

 If you’re skillful, you can try to create the DIY custom computer desk.
-As a matter of fact, this is how computer desks came into existence.
+This is how computer desks came into existence.
 There are several examples available, although most have common stuff.
-Basically, there’re 15 steps that one can follow when building a desk computer case.
+There’re 15 steps that one can follow when building a desk computer case.
 Let us go through all these steps so that you can know how to design and build a custom computer desk yourself.
 Those steps include;

 - Designing your desired workstation